fodorbalint/PathMaker/readme0.md

-Calculate next step enter left and right for any AreaUp and Corner distance. (page 129) Extend 0720_3 case to any horizontal distance (page 180) Check if opposite empty fields should be disabled at certain rotations of the 4 single area rule groups.
+Calculate next step enter left and right for any AreaUp and Corner distance. (page 129) Extend 0720_3 case to any horizontal distance (page 180) Check if opposite empty fields should be disabled at certain rotations of the 4 single area rule groups. (fx.
+LeftRightAreaUpExtended closed corner 4: Cannot step down).
+A safety check can be impelmented: if the left and right direction is available but the straight direction is disabled, and there is not a close obstacle/corner on both sides, it is an error.

 <b>Improvements:</b>